Internship Admissions, Support, and Initial Placement Data

 |Does the program or institution require students, trainees, and/or staff (faculty) to comply with specific policies or practices related to the institution’s affiliation or purpose?
 Such policies or practices may include, but are not limited to, admissions, hiring, retention policies, and/or requirements for completion that express mission and values?||

-Our interns come from a number of graduate programs across the United States, often with an emphasis on child clinical, pediatric or health psychology.
+Our interns come from graduate programs across the United States, often with an emphasis on pediatric, child clinical, or acute care experience.